sneakers-the-rat/infrastructure/_sections/2_3_federation.md

     @fed:shareEncrypted
 ```

 Now I want to make use of some of my colleagues data.
 Say I am doing an experiment with a transgenic dragonfly and collaborating with a chemist down the hall.
-This transgene, known colloquially in our discipline as `"@neuro:superstar6"` (oh-so-uncreatively ripped off by the chemists as `"@chem:SUPER6"`) fluoresces when the dragonfly is feeling bashful, and we have plenty of photometry data stored as `@nwb:Fluorescence` objects.
+This transgene, known colloquially in our discipline as `"@neuro:superstar6"` (which the chemists call `"@chem:SUPER6"`) fluoresces when the dragonfly is feeling bashful, and we have plenty of photometry data stored as `@nwb:Fluorescence` objects.
 We think that its fluorescence is caused by the temperature-dependent conformational change from blushing.
 They've gathered NMR and Emission spectroscopy data in their chemistry-specific format, say `@acs:NMR` and `@acs:Spectroscopy`.

 We get tired of having our data separated and needing to maintain a bunch of pesky scripts and folders, so we decide to make a bridge between our datasets.
 We need to indicate that our different names for the gene are actually the same thing and relate the spectroscopy data.

-Let's make the link explicit, say we use [`@skos`](https://www.w3.org/2009/08/skos-reference/skos.html)?
+Let's make the link explicit, say we use an already-existing vocabulary like [`@skos`](https://www.w3.org/2009/08/skos-reference/skos.html), the simple knowledge organization system for describing logical relationships between concepts?

 ```
 <#super-link-6>